Rooftop Infinity Pool, Observation Deck To Open At JFK Airport

-If you needed a reason to stop flying out of Newark, check out the infinity pool, bar and observation deck coming to JFK.
+If you needed a reason to stop flying out of Newark, check out the infinity pool, bar and observation deck coming to John F. Kennedy International Airport.

 The new amenities will debut May 15 on top of the airport's new 512-room TWA Hotel and stay open all year long.